Gathering Lesser Seattle

 Among the best citizen movements of our city’s past was a mirthfully apocryphal one that called itself Lesser Seattle.
 Catalyzed during the 1950s by the legendary longtime local newspaper columnist Emmett Watson (1918-2001), Lesser Seattle was a collective satirical response to the appallingly absurd concept of Greater Seattle.

-During that postwar boom decade, several city tourism and growth boosters formed an umbrella group which they called Greater Seattle, Inc., aiming to promote local economic investment and expansion.
+During that postwar boom decade, several municipal tourism and growth boosters formed an umbrella group which they called Greater Seattle, Inc., aiming to promote local economic investment and expansion.
 Seattle circa 1955 was much like Seattle circa 2015 — only now the boosters’ collective lust for growth seems more fueled by Heisenberg’s crystal meth than by good old-fashioned Seattle caffeine.

 Writing then from within the hallowed halls of the Seattle Post-Intelligencer, Watson’s journalistic response to the circa-1955 boosters’ bullshit was the creation of Lesser Seattle.
 Although the apocryphal organization began as a mere civic prank within Watson’s mirthful mind, the comical concept quickly grew localist legs, since Watson was apparently not the only postwar Seattleite who then loathed the blind expansionist designs of Greater Seattle, Inc. — and thus “Keep the Bastards Out!”
 (KBO) would eventually become a rallying cry among many of his most avid readers.